JeremiahKaren/35percent.github.io/letters/Nov2016_response_to_ombudsman_draft_decision.md

 some developers have failed to provide the right number of social rented housing units."_.

+## Paragraph 12
 >"In response to my enquiries the Council accepts it did not have a systematic
->supervision procedure to check compliance.(para.
-12)
+>supervision procedure to check compliance.

 This fails to reflect the Council's admission in its (3/11/2016) response to question 5 of the Ombudsman's investigation that a 'small number' of the 43